 - Contains hidden upsells

 The Affiliate Millionaire Club sales pitch tries to take you for a fool by leading you to believe that you can rake in $1,200 from the get-go…

-Furthermore, it throws up a bunch of red flags – nothing but desperate manipulative tactics for the creator’s own benefit.
+Furthermore, it throws up a bunch of other red flags that are nothing but desperate manipulative tactics for the creator’s own benefit.